ablanco1950/SKLEARN_HitRate_vs_Sensitivity/README.md

-https://archive.ics.uci.edu/ml/datasets/abalone, especially the download of the Data Set Description link, you can check the low hit rates achieved with this file, however with GRADIENT FOREST (RandomForestClassifier) ​​100% hit rates are achieved not only considering the 3 classes in that the 29 classes are summarized, but considering the 29 classes ( run in spyder the attached ABALONE_with_29Classes_sklearn.py)
+https://archive.ics.uci.edu/ml/datasets/abalone, especially the download of the Data Set Description link, you can check the low hit rates achieved with this file, however with GRADIENT FOREST (RandomForestClassifier) ​​100% hit rates are achieved not only considering the 3 classes in that the 29 classes are summarized, to consider the 29 classes ( run in spyder the attached ABALONE_with_29Classes_sklearn.py)

 https://github.com/ablanco1950/ABALONE_NAIVEBAYES_WEIGHTED_ADABOOST
 https://github.com/ablanco1950/ABALONE_DECISIONTREE_C4-5